dotCMS/core/dotBackendOnboarding.md

 	```

 ## Resources and Further Reading
 For more advanced actions and commands, you can consult the `justfile` in the project repository.
-The `justfile` contains various scripts that simplify common tasks and automate complex processes, making it a valuable reference for efficient development workflows.
+The `justfile` contains several scripts that simplify common tasks and automate complex processes, making it a valuable reference for efficient development workflows.